AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/admin/Projects/how-to-setup-email-notification.md

 ---
 id: how-to-setup-email-notification
-title: How to setup Email notification
+title: Setting Up Email Notification
 ---

 ### What does Email notification means in software testing?